timvtinsa/bash-utility/README.md

 <h1 align="center">Extended Bash Utility</h1>

 This project is a fork from https://github.com/labbots/bash-utility.
-From this fork, I worked on two main points :
+From this fork, I worked on three main points :
 - I extended the array and date librairies.
   - For the array library, I've made the following functions :
     - [array::contains()](#arraycontains)